 Program benefits are valid from September 1, 2022 (or from the date of approval) to August 31, 2023 and include:

 Free Drop-in Admission:

-In lieu of free drop-in programs, RFSP will honour free admission to registered visits at the following City of Richmond recreation locations:
+Enjoy free drop-in admission (where available) and free admission to registered visits at the following City of Richmond recreation locations:

 - Aquatic centres

 - Minoru Centre for Active Living - Fitness Centre

 *Note: Skate rentals included (Hockey equipment is not included).